Darlingtonia californica: Pitcher mechanisms

 The cobra lily is unique among the three genera of American pitcher plants.
 It does not trap rainwater in its pitcher.
-Instead, it regulates the level of water inside physiologically by releasing or absorbing water into the trap that has been pumped up from the roots.
+Instead, it regulates the level of water inside physiologically by secreting water into the leaf trap that has been taken up from the roots.
 It was once believed that this species of pitcher plant did not produce any digestive enzymes and relied on symbiotic bacteria and protozoa to break down the captured insects into easily absorbed nutrients.
 However, recent studies have indicated that Darlingtonia secretes at least one proteolytic enzyme that digests captured prey.
 The cells that absorb nutrients from the inside of the pitcher are the same as those on the roots that absorb soil nutrients.
 The efficiency of the plant's trapping ability is attested to by its leaves and pitchers, which are, more often than not, full of insects and their remains.

 The slippery walls and hairs of the pitcher tube prevent trapped prey from escaping.
 In addition to the lubricating secretions and downward-pointing hairs common to all North American pitcher plants to force their prey into the trap, this species uses its curled operculum (hood) to hide the tiny exit hole from trapped insects and offers multiple translucent false exits.
 Upon trying many times to escape via the false exits, the insect will tire and fall down into the trap.
 Other species that use a low-hanging hood to hide the exit hole include the parrot pitcher plant, Sarracenia psittacina and the hooded pitcher plant, Sarracenia minor.
 S. psittacina also forms a curled operculum, while S. minor uses a leaf that is folded over the entrance.
 A misconception about Darlingtonia is that its forked tongue is an adaption to trap insects.
 However, a study done by American Journal of Botany determined that removal of the tongue does not affect prey biomass.